-- Karlsruhe Virtual Catalogue (60 millions books and serials in library and book trade catalogs worldwide)
+- Karlsruhe Virtual Catalogue (over 500 million books and serials in library and book trade catalogs worldwide)

 The Deutsches Textarchiv aims establish a cross section corpus of important works in the German language printed between ca. 1600 and 1900, it covers different genres such as fiction, science, technology, medicine, philosophy and law.
 The Deutsches Textarchiv presents almost exclusively the first editions of the respective works.
 The project offers digital facsimiles and full-text encoded in XML TEI P5 format.
 The text files can be downloaded in XML or HTML format.
 Linguistic search routines are available: serialization of tokens, lemma, phonetic search (with rewrite rules for historic spelling).
 Currently, 352 texts dating from between 1780 and 1900 are online (November 2010).